grafana/intro-to-mltp/README.md

 4. Profiles -  Navigate to the `Pyroscope` section of your [Grafana Cloud stack](https://grafana.com/docs/grafana-cloud/account-management/cloud-portal/) and scroll to the `SDK or agent configuration` section.
 Use the `url` denoted to replace the `<profilesUrl>` value in the JSON file.
 You will need to generate a `write` scope token for Pyroscope specifically, do this by selecting the `Generate now` link in the `Password` block of the `SDK or agent configuration` section. *Ensure that the token is a `write` scope token.* Replace the `<profileUsername>` and `<profilePassword>` entries with the username and token denoted in the Cloud Stack page.
 5. Run `docker compose -f docker-compose-cloud.yml` up

-The Grafana Agent will send all the signals to the Grafana Cloud stack specified in the `agent/endpoints-cloud.json` file.
+The Grafana Alloy will send all the signals to the Grafana Cloud stack specified in the `alloy/endpoints-cloud.json` file.

 ## Using the OpenTelemetry Collector

-You can also use an alternative environment that uses the OpenTelemetry Collector in place of Grafana Agent.
+You can also use an alternative environment that uses the OpenTelemetry Collector in place of Grafana Alloy.
 Note that this only works for the local version of the repository, and *not* Grafana Cloud.

 ### Running the Demonstration Environment with OpenTelemetry Collector